adriaan-vd-graaf/genome_integration/README.md

 Uncalibrated MR-link results: beta: 0.0088, se: 0.10919, p value: 9.36e-01
 ```
 Note that the _p_ value is approximately 0.9.
-The input and output file formats are fully documented below.
+The input and output file formats are documented below.

 Running the command below will run MR-link using an example data set where the gene was simulated to have a causal effect.
 ```shell script